prasannavl/icomponent/packages/icomponent/README.md

 # icomponent

-A super simple, **render-agnostic**, *ultra light-weight* micro-framework for the modern web, that provides Component semantics with the highest possible flexibility, lowest possible cognitive overhead and 100% web standards compliant weighing in at **<1KB** (more like 800 bytes gzipped, really).
+A super simple, **render-agnostic**, *ultra light-weight* micro-framework for the modern web, that provides Component semantics with the highest possible flexibility, lowest possible cognitive overhead and 100% web standards compliant in **under 1KB**.

 Let's you use the DOM as framework or bring your framework, use the DOM as renderer or bring your renderer, and let them all talk to each other nicely.